Secular Jewish Ceremonies

 Click here to read Moment Magazine's feature (Aug/Sept 2007) about Rabbi Schweitzer and his collection.

 Rabbi Schweitzer is a recognized leader of Humanistic Judaism.
-He is a member of the Editorial Board of the journal Humanistic Judaism and is the former president of the Association of Humanistic Rabbis.
-He contributes the Humanistic perspective to Moment Magazine's "Ask the Rabbi" column.
-He also writes a column called New Jewish Rituals for Jewish Currents magazine.
+He was a member of the Editorial Board of the journal Humanistic Judaism and a former president of the Association of Humanistic Rabbis.
+He contributed the Humanistic perspective to Moment Magazine's "Ask the Rabbi" column and wrote a column called "New Jewish Rituals" for Jewish Currents magazine.

 Rabbi Schweitzer was ordained in 1979 from the Hebrew Union College-Jewish Institute of Religion and went on to serve a congregation in Indianapolis.
 But doubts arose as he questioned the message he was espousing.
 He left the rabbinate and returned to New York City where he found new interests in the publishing business and then social work.